AmethystDev2713/Lets-Make-A-CPU/README.md

 **Output:** There may not always be output to the user of the computer.
 Sometimes there is and sometimes there is not.
 For example, if a person who writes in the language of computers to create what are called programs, a set of instructions to tell the computer what to do without having to be rewritten every time, and is usually saved to storage, more commonly refered to as a programmer, decides to make a calculator program, and the user wants to know what is 35 * 7, the program will output the answer when it is done processing.
 An example of no output might be a two-step calculation, such as (35 * 7) - 26.
 In this kind of a calculation, you won't see the answer of 35 * 7 and the subtraction of 26, you will only see the final result, not both numbers.
 Think of how confused people would be if that was the case if someone made a quadratic formula solver!
 Numbers upon numbers we would see...

-This eBook will teach you the basics of how a CPU works, and guide you to building your own CPU using logic gates to make input lines, instruction processors, and output lines. **Instruction Processor Architecture (IPA) and instruction processors are NOT an industry standard for creating CPUs, they are an idea of the author of this eBook that is simple, easily teachable, and will result in a functional CPU.** If you want to learn more about how CPUs work, I would highly recommend checking out [this video by In One Lesson on Youtube](https://www.youtube.com/watch?v=cNN_tTXABUA) which goes into deep detail on how a CPU works without using technical language that the general public may not understand.
+This eBook will teach you the basics of how a CPU works, and guide you to building your own CPU using logic gates to make input lines, instruction processors, and output lines. **Instruction Processor Architecture (IPA) and instruction processors are NOT an industry standard for creating CPUs.
+They are an idea of the author of this eBook that is simple, easily teachable, and will result in a functional CPU.** If you want to learn about a more realistic, but still understandable architecture, I highly recommend checking out [this video by In One Lesson on Youtube](https://www.youtube.com/watch?v=cNN_tTXABUA).
+Note that the design discussed in the video is copyrighted by its original author, named in the video.
 Doing your own research is also a great way to learn more.

 # Let's get started